btholt/complete-intro-to-react-v9/lessons/06-advanced-react/C-uncontrolled-forms.md

 }
 ```

 - We are using a mutation from TanStack React Query.
-Much it works very similar to normal gets except this one sends information to the API instead of gets it.
+It works very similar to normal gets except this one sends information to the API instead of gets it.
 - Notice we're using `isSuccess` to show or hide the form.
 Once the mutation has successfully been submitted, we just want to show them that and then hide the form.
 - Notice we're not using state or useState at all here.
 We're using an "uncontrolled" form which just means we're letting the DOM manage the state.
 Only on a submit event are we reading from the DOM using the FormData API.
 We use that to submit to our API the contact data.
-- There's also isError and isIdle, we just didn't use them from TanStack Query
+- There's also isError and isIdle, we just didn't use them from TanStack Query.
 - Also notice in the dev tools for TanStack Query the mutations (it's in another tab.)

 Try it!
 You'll notice in the logs of where-ever your API is running that it logs out the contact info.